yucongkoo/tp/docs/DeveloperGuide.md

    Expected : The tags assigned to the customer at index 1 will be updated accordingly(adds `tall` and `fat` tag, deletes `short` and `skinny` tag).

 1. Test case : `tag 0 at/tall`<br/>
-   Expected : No customer is updated.
-Error details shown in the status message(format error since the index is not a positive integer).
+   Expected : Error, details shown in the status message(format error since the index is not a positive integer).

 1. Test case : `tag 1`<br/>
-   Expected : No customer is updated.
-Error details shown in the status message(format error since no tag to update is provided).
+   Expected : Error, details shown in the status message(format error since no tag to update is provided).

 1. Test case: `tag 1 at/tall dt/tall`<br/>
-   Expected : No customer is updated.
-Error details shown in the status message(conflicting tags).
+   Expected : Error, details shown in the status message(conflicting tags).

+1. Test case: `tag 1 dt/dsajdkl`, the tag to delete does not exist in cutomer 1<br/>
+   Expected: Error, details shown in the status message(customer not updated).

 <br/>